-- Within 30 days after you satisfy the tax due (including interest and other additions) by paying the debt or by having it adjusted, or - Within 30 days after we accept a bond that you submit, guaranteeing payment of the debt.
+- Within 30 days after you satisfy the tax due (including accrued interest and penalties and other additions) by paying the debt or by having it adjusted, or - ▶ Within 30 days after we accept a bond that you submit, guaranteeing payment of the debt.

 In addition, you must pay all fees that a state or other jurisdiction charges you to file and release the lien.
 These fees will be added to the amount you owe.
-See Publication 1450, Request for Release of Federal Tax Lien.
+See Publication 1450, Instructions on How to Request a Certificate of Release of Federal Tax Lien.